PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-09 11:21:22
+Last updated: 2024-04-09 11:22:34
-Random Quote: Sometimes I don't know if I love how much I fear Claire, or fear how much I love her. - Phil Dunphy
+Random Quote: I'll never find that kind of love.
+There's just no darkness.
+It's just sweet.
+I don't know if that would ever be enough for me. - Maddy Perez